Markéta Gregorová: Early life and career

 Gregorová was third on the Pirate Party candidate list in the 2014 European Parliament election, but was not elected.
-She was the president of the European Pirate Party from December 2018.
+She was the president of the European Pirate Party from December 2018 to November 2019.

 European Parliament

 Election

 Gregorová co-wrote the common electoral program for the European Pirate parties, signed in Luxembourg in February 2019.
 She was elected as a Member of the European Parliament in the 2019 European Parliament election, as the second candidate on the Pirate Party list.
 She was re-elected in 2024 as the Czech Pirate Party's only remaining MEP.

 Gregorová serves as the vice-chair of the delegation to the Euronest Parliamentary Assembly, and is a member of the Committee on International Trade and the Special Committee on Foreign Interference in all Democratic Processes in the European Union, including Disinformation.

 Among her priorities are transparency in negotiations of European Union free trade agreements such as the Transatlantic Trade and Investment Partnership (TTIP) and addressing EU involvement in international arms sales to war zones.